wwangwitsel/ConfDiff/README.md

 # ConfDiff

-This repository is the official implementation of the PLDA approach of the paper "Binary Classification with Confidence Difference" and technical details of this approach can be found in the paper.
+This repository is the official implementation of the paper "Binary Classification with Confidence Difference" and technical details of this approach can be found in the paper.

 ## Requirements: